bitnami/charts/bitnami/fluent-bit/README.md

 This chart allows you to set your custom affinity using the `affinity` parameter.
 Find more information about Pod affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

 As an alternative, use one of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/main/bitnami/common#affinities) chart.
-To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters inside each of the subsections: `distributor`, `compactor`, `ingester`, `querier`, `Frontend` and `vulture`.
+To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters inside the main section.

 ## Troubleshooting